 - Bachelor of Arts (Honours Year) in Criminology

-Criminology Honours students are encouraged to pursue internship opportunities with our two independent international virtual research centres, The Border Crossing Observatory and The Imprisonment Observatory.
+Criminology Honours students are encouraged to pursue internship opportunities with our independent international virtual research centre The Border Crossing Observatory.

 Criminology graduate research is part of the Social and Political Sciences Graduate Research program.

 The team of researchers in Criminology at Monash are leaders in their field, changing the way we think about justice in every setting across local, national and international contexts.

 The Monash Criminology program is known for its global focus on crimes that cause widespread measurable harm.
 Monash criminologists are researching and producing new empirical and theoretical knowledge, setting the agenda for local, national and international responses to issues of crime that impact large numbers of people.